 Useful Links

-Below is a full guide to making a compensation claim for a case of clinical negligence:
+Below are full guides to making compensation claims for clinical negligence:

 Pharmacy Compensation Claims FAQs

-The insurance company for the pharmacy would usually make payments to patients that file successful claims.
+The insurance company for the pharmacy would usually make payments to patients who file successful claims.

-You can speak with one of our personal injury solicitors at any time about suing a pharmacy.
+You can speak with one of our medical negligence solicitors at any time about suing a pharmacy.

 This is where an action or lack thereof unnecessarily places a patient’s health at some level of risk.